Don’t Wait for New Technology to Start Making Improvements at Your Nonprofit

 Process and Data Improvements

-We often find situations in the nonprofit community where poorly defined or inconsistent processes are as much to blame as the technology.
+We often find situations in the nonprofit community where poorly defined or inconsistent processes are as much (or more) to blame as the technology when analyzing operational challenges.
 So we recommend that organizations make judicious efforts to improve their process definition and execution, while also adopting improved data quality practices.

 This has several potential benefits.
 To start, there may be good opportunities for making processes and data more effective that do not need to wait for new technology.
 For example, if you are having difficulty reconciling your gift data in your fundraising CRM with data in your accounting system, making process changes in the areas of gift adjustments and posting gift data to the GL may provide some improvements.

 But there are other benefits as well.
-Improving your current process and data management practices will help you develop clearer requirements for future technology systems and help ensure you migrate good-quality data into those systems.
-Making improvements at your nonprofit regarding data handling will have long-ranging effects on many departments.
+Improving your current process and data management practices will help you develop clearer requirements for future technology systems—and help ensure you migrate good-quality data into those systems.

 Understand the Technology You Have

 Organizations sometimes have better technology than they realize.
-In some cases, this might mean turning on a software module that the organization already pays for but doesn’t realize it has.
+This might mean turning on a software module that the organization already pays for but doesn’t realize it has.
 It might mean improving a configuration setting to produce the desired process improvement.
-It might mean adding a low-cost app or plugin that can create some worker efficiencies while waiting for larger technology change.
+It might mean adding a low-cost app or plugin that can create some staff efficiencies while waiting for larger technology change.

 Spend some time with the knowledge resources for your systems, to get better acquainted with what those systems can and can’t do.
 Find out which other organizations use your technology, and talk to them to learn how they are maximizing their investment.
-If you have a current relationship with an implementation partner for your system, see if they can offer some insight into positive changes you might make.
-Making improvements at your nonprofit may be a matter of engaging with partners you already have, and asking direct questions about what is not working for you.
+If you have a current relationship with an implementation partner for your software, see if they can offer some insight into positive changes you might make.

 Some organizations have a deep understanding of what their current technology can and can’t do, but others have the functionality of which they are unaware.
 Into which category does your organization fall?